monkey-projects/zmq/README.md

 (.close server)
 ```

+There is also a `close-all` utility function in `monkey.zmq.common` that closes all its args.

 ### Bidirectional Event Broker

 A more useful event broker is also available in the events namespace.
 It listens on an